versun/RSSBox/docs/docs/en/faq.md

 ### Can I set up a proxy server?

-RSS Translator itself does not support setting a global proxy, but you can add the following 2 environment variables to set a global proxy:
+RSSBox itself does not support setting a global proxy, but you can add the following 2 environment variables to set a global proxy:
 ```
 HTTP_PROXY=http://proxy.example.com:8080
 HTTPS_PROXY=http://proxy.example.com:8080
 ```

 ### Still can't resolve the issue?
-Please [Submit an Issue](https://github.com/versun/RSS-Translator/issues) or provide feedback in the [Telegram Group](https://t.me/rsstranslator)
+Please [Submit an Issue](https://github.com/versun/rssbox/issues) or provide feedback in the [Telegram Group](https://t.me/rssboxapp)